Extract from ‘Keeping Mum’

-‘Why don’t we ever go out together?’ asked Jennifer.
+‘Why don’t we ever go out together?’ she asked.

 ‘Such as?’

 ‘I am too horny.
-I could not keep my ‘ands off you body in public.’
+I would not be able to keep my hands off your body in public.’

-‘We could always, err, do it first.
+‘We could always, um, do it first.
 Then go out somewhere afterwards.’

 ‘But where you want go that is better than ‘ere?
-What is point of meal, drink, pictures and all that shit?
-When what we really want is what come after?’
+What is point of meal, drink, pictures, when what we really want is what come after?’

 She pulled the sheet over her cooling body.
 ‘The point is to enjoy each other’s company in a different way.
 They’re showing Il Postino at the Hyde Park next week.’

 The Hyde Park was an independent cinema in the student area that had never been modernised.
-It was splendidly old-fashioned.
 You sat on hard, torn velour seats, surrounded by ornate Victoriana.
-An usherette brought ice creams in the interval.
+It had surely been the last cinema in England to dispense with usherettes.
 Jennifer loved it.

-‘It’s an Italian film,’ she said.
+‘It’s an Italian film,’ she elaborated.
 ‘About a postman.
 About Pablo Neruda actually.’

 He frowned.